-Aubrey Klinger Fearns began her dance training under the tutelage of her grandmother Nan Klinger, and performed with the Cuyahoga Valley Youth Ballet for ten seasons.
-Aubrey then spent three year at Point Park University graduating magna cum laude, earning her B.A. in dance performance.
-There she performed Myrta in Giselle, Rodeo and original works choreographed by Francis Patrelle, Jay Kirk, Nicholas Petrov, Ron Tassone, Melissa Barak, Erin Halloran, Peter Merz, and Andrew Blight.
-Currently a free-lance dancer, teacher, and choreographer, Aubrey has worked throughout the country in both concert and commercial dance.
-Her performance and choreography credits include; Principle Dancer and Rehearsal Director for Davis Contemporary Dance Company, Opera Colorado: Aida, Jacob Mora: Exhibit M, Chicago Improve Group: Octavarious, Thodos Dance Chicago: New Dances, Apex Contemporary Dance Theater, Renegade Performance Group (NYC), Carnival!
-Choreographer’s Ball, Dance Chance Chicago, The Dayton Arts Project, Chicago Symphony Orchestra’s Welcome Yule!, and So You Think You Can Dance season 9.
-Outside of concert dance, Aubrey teaches dance through out the country, barre fitness classes at The Ballet Physique, and has choreographed several musicals for The Wolf Theatre Academy.
+Aubrey Klinger Fearns began her dance training under the tutelage of her grandmother, Nan Klinger, and performed with the Cuyahoga Valley Youth Ballet for ten seasons.
+Aubrey then spent three year at Point Park University, graduating magna cum laude, earning her B.A. in dance performance.
+Since graduation, she has worked throughout the country in both concert and commercial dance.
+Her performance and choreography credits include: Opera Colorado: Aida,OperaColorado:ThePromiseofLiving,WolfTheatreAcademy: LegallyBlonde,and Catch Me If You Can, Jacob Mora: Exhibit M, Chicago Improv Group: Octavarious, Thodos Dance Chicago, Apex Contemporary Dance Theater, Renegade Performance Group (NYC), Carnival!
+Choreographer’s Ball, Dance Chance Chicago, The Dayton Arts Project, Chicago Symphony Orchestra: Welcome Yule!, and So You Think You Can Dance Season 9.
+She appeared in Kaia Kena’s music video “It’s Right.” and starred in the lyric video for Brazilian artist Paolo Meola’s “Sweet Lie.”

-Dance Elective Guest Artist
+Dance Elective Teaching Artist

 Christina Caplan is thrilled to be teaching the dance elective classes for the amazing students of DSA!
 Christina has been teaching and choreographing for the dance and vocal departments for the past seven years.
 She recently taught Broadway Jazz for Denver University’s theatre department as well.
 She is currently choreographing Cabaret for Ovation West Performing Arts Theater and so grateful to have also choreographed A Chorus Line, The Spelling Bee and Sleeping Beauty at the Elaine Wolf Theatre.
 She taught for Rocky Mountain Theatre for Kids for five years and choreographed The Wiz for them as well.
 Prior to moving to Denver, she received her Bachelor of Fine Arts degree in Musical Theatre from Penn State University.
 She has also choreographed and performed for a decade with regional theaters all over the country, and with several national touring companies.
 In addition to performing and choreographing, Christina also had the pleasure of running a performing arts school in Oahu, Hawaii.
 Some of her favorite performing roles include Val in A Chorus Line, The “Shimmy Girl” in the national tour of Smokey Joes Cafe, starring Gladys Knight, as well as performing as a Swing dancer and Andrew Sister in the international tour of In the Mood.